 With Notarize, the Borrower only signs a limited package in the presence of the Title Agent or Notary.
 This process saves time, reduces errors and processing time after the closing, and allows everyone much more flexibility when scheduling appointments!

-Still have questions you can't find answers to?
-Click the chat icon in the corner of your screen to start a chat with us or send us an email at email@example.com!
+To contact Support, click the Chat icon in the corner of your screen to start a chat with us, or send us an email at email@example.com!